privacyguides/privacyguides.org/docs/android.md

     ![Auditor logo](assets/img/android/auditor.svg#only-light){ align=right }
     ![Auditor logo](assets/img/android/auditor-dark.svg#only-dark){ align=right }

-    **Auditor** is an app which leverages hardware security features to provide device integrity monitoring for [supported devices](https://attestation.app/about#device-support).
-Currently, it only works with GrapheneOS and the device's stock operating system.
+    **Auditor** is an app which leverages hardware security features to provide device integrity monitoring by actively validating the identity of a device and the integrity of its operating system.
+Currently, it only works with GrapheneOS or the stock operating system for [supported devices](https://attestation.app/about#device-support).

     [:octicons-home-16: Homepage](https://attestation.app){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://attestation.app/privacy-policy){ .card-link title="Privacy Policy" }